 CCIW source code

 The CCIW site is fairly standard Django site.
-It is currently hosted on WebFaction shared hosting and makes use of some of its API and email features.
+It is currently hosted on WebFaction shared hosting but makes no use of its API and special features.

 The easiest way is to use Vagrant and the provided Vagrantfile which will set up a development VM that is fairly close to the WebFaction shared server we are using.
 On the host machine, install: